Konntroll/Konntroll.github.io/README.md

 # Konntroll.github.io

-A brief description of my coding  projects and experience.
+This website gives a short description of the pet coding projects I've undertaken so far.
+Built to apply for the F&C course starting in October.
+Done with HTML and CSS using the new grid feature of CSS.